-The college offers an interdisciplinary Master of Science in Bioengineering.
+The Whitacre College of Engineering offers an interdisciplinary Master of Science in Bioengineering.
 The program is designed for highly-multidisciplinary graduate education and research.
-Because of the highly interdisciplinary nature of the field, our approach will provide all students with an opportunity to take courses in four or five departments including mechanical engineering, electrical and computer engineering, chemical engineering, industrial engineering, and mathematics and statistics.
-This approach fosters a significant and in-depth exposure of students to various engineering fields with concentration on biomedical and bioengineering applications within each field.
+Because of the highly interdisciplinary nature of the field, our approach will provide all students with an opportunity to take courses in four or five departments, including Mechanical Engineering, Electrical and Computer Engineering, Chemical Engineering, Industrial Engineering, and Mathematics and Statistics.
+This approach fosters a significant and in-depth exposure of students to various engineering fields with concentration on biomedical engineering and bioengineering applications within each field.

-As a result, each student is able to select courses from a variety of departments which concentrate on topics that are central to his or her area of interest.
+As a result, each student is able to select courses from a variety of departments that concentrate on topics that are central to his or her area of interest.

 The Master of Science in Bioengineering program has two degree options.
 The thesis option requires 24 hours of coursework plus 6 hours of thesis.
 The non-thesis option requires 36 hours of coursework.

 The GRE is required for admission into the program, and must be completed before application.
 Students must have an adequate mathematics background equivalent to an undergraduate differential equations-level course.

 For more information, visit the degree program page.